Co-Occurring Disorders and Addiction Treatment: What the Research Shows

 Co-occurring disorders are more common than many realize.
 Sometimes substance use begins as a way to cope with overwhelming emotions or traumatic memories.
 Other times, ongoing drug or alcohol use can make existing mental health symptoms worse.

 This overlap complicates diagnosis and treatment.
-For example, depression can worsen substance use, while heavy substance use can trigger or amplify anxiety or trauma symptoms.
-Untangling these conditions requires specialized care.
+Depression can worsen substance use, while heavy substance use can trigger or amplify anxiety or trauma symptoms.
+Untangling these conditions requires specialized, integrated care that addresses both at the same time.

 Why Integrated Treatment Matters